bteapot/Trista-DPI/README.md

 Background layer can be transformed to normal layer, and clipping path in InDesign can be removed when resaving to PSD.

 Photoshop EPS files can be optionally detected and processed, which is slightly slowing images checking process.

 Original images can be removed.

+###### Digital workflow

+Images of all InDesign-supported formats are exported to PNG.

+* **Non-PNG files only** - all images excluding PNG are exported to PNG.
+* **All files including PNG** - including PNG.

+Bitmap images are not exported to PNG.

+Original images can be removed.